Rasmussen Poll Of Trump Approval Rating Today Is Heavily Contradicted

 The Rasmussen poll of Trump’s approval also was not detailed in all aspects of his job, compared to other polls.
 Rasmussen only reported on job approval and disapproval, whereas other polls went deeper into issues related to the presidency, international affairs, Congress, and foreign policy.

 In a Pew Research poll, America’s position internationally was explored.
 Forty-five percent in a Pew Research poll said that Trump’s policies have made America weaker.
-Speaker of the House Paul Ryan was also given a very low approval rating, and came out of the Pew Research poll with just 29 percent approval rating and 54 percent of Americans disapproving of his job performance.
+Speaker of the House Paul Ryan was also given a very low approval rating and came out of the Pew Research poll, with just 29 percent approval rating and 54 percent of Americans disapproving of his job performance.

 Only half of Republicans at 51 percent approve of Speaker Ryan’s performance, and Democrats overwhelmingly disapprove of it at 75 percent.
 Pew Research polling also showed a very divided Republican party.
-Fifty-seven percent of Republicans note the party is “mostly divided” and 48 percent say the Democrats are mostly divided.
+Fifty-seven percent of Republicans note the party is “mostly divided,” and 48 percent say the Democrats are mostly divided.

-Also, a majority of Republicans and those that lean Republican are saying that Congress is under no obligation to support Trump, with 55 percent saying Congress can and should go another way if they do not support Trump.
+Also, a majority of Republicans and those who lean Republican are saying that Congress is under no obligation to support Trump, with 55 percent saying Congress can and should go another way if they do not support Trump.
 Only 43 percent of Republicans believe Congress should support Trump unequivocally.

 Trump did not tweet those numbers this week, only the numbers that gave him a 50 percent approval rating, in a poll that appears to be shrouded in secrecy as to its methodology.